vpiotr/ulog/demos/README.md

-make demo_debug_scope           # For the debug scope RAII demo make demo_cerr_observer         # For the cerr observer demo make demo_exception_formatting  # For the exception formatting demo make ulog_demo                  # For the main demo
+make demo_debug_scope           # For the debug scope RAII demo make demo_cerr_observer         # For the cerr observer demo make demo_exception_formatting  # For the exception formatting demo make demo_buffer_assertions     # For the buffer assertions extension demo make ulog_demo                  # For the main demo
 ```